Wolf Gang: Performances

 Wolf Gang toured and played with some of the music industry's biggest names, including Coldplay, The Killers, Florence and the Machine, Keane, Metric, The Naked and Famous, Ellie Goulding and Miike Snow.
 They have headlined the UK twice, once to promote their debut album and the second as the headline act for the influential NME Radar Tour in late 2011.
 They have also both headlined and supported tours in Europe and North America.
 They played in Australia as part of Parklife Festival in 2010, and have performed their own sold out shows in New Zealand.
 Their latest tour of the US in October 2012 began with a sold out show at the prestigious Troubadour venue in LA, and ended up with a sold out show in Austin, Texas.

-The band supported The Naked and Famous as part of the NME Awards in February 2011, and subsequent support on their UK and German tour.
+The band supported the Naked and Famous as part of the NME Awards in February 2011, and subsequent support on their UK and German tour.

 They supported Editors on 26 March 2011 at the Royal Albert Hall in aid of the Teenage Cancer Trust.

 Festival slots include Rock en Seine, Lowlands, V Festival, Glastonbury, Bestival, T in the Park, Slottsfjell, Pukkelpop, London Calling and SXSW.

-In April 2012 they played Coachella in Palm Springs.
+In April 2012, they played Coachella in Palm Springs.

-They opened for Coldplay on the second leg of their 'Mylo Xyloto' tour of the United States in the summer of 2012.
+They opened for Coldplay on the second leg of their Mylo Xyloto tour of the United States in the summer of 2012.

 They supported Keane's arena tour of England in November and December 2012.

-In January 2014 Wolf Gang announced they would be supporting Bastille on their May/June tour of the US.
+In January 2014, Wolf Gang announced they would be supporting Bastille on their May/June tour of the US.

-Airplay
+Media appearances

-'Lions in Cages' was used as the Theme Song for new British TV Occult Comedy 'Switch', which started airing in October 2012.
+"Lions in Cages" was used as the theme song for British TV occult comedy Switch, which started airing in October 2012.

 The theme song for the BBC television football program for Final Score was Wolf Gang's "The King and All His Men" from 2011 to 2013.

-In the US 'Lions in Cages' features in a year-long 2012 nationwide TV campaign for General Motors and has also featured on the hit TV show Gossip Girl twice.
-The title track from the album 'Suego Faults' was used in the final scene of the closing episode of the series.
+In the US, "Lions in Cages" featured in a year-long 2012 nationwide TV campaign for General Motors and also featured on the TV show Gossip Girl twice.
+The title track from the album Suego Faults was used in the final scene of the closing episode of the series.